 Set up phone calls or Zoom chats with folks in your community to prep for what’s next

-Right now, everyone might be sequestered to their houses, but that doesn’t mean planning for the future is out of the question.
-Set up a time to chat with your friends, neighbors, or colleagues and formulate a plan of attack for when it is safer to congregate publicly to tackle your plans for advocacy.
+Setting up a time to chat with your friends, neighbors, or colleagues is a great way to formulate a plan for your advocacy.
 Sign up for a free account here.

 If you can, watch the news